Yvee1/hascard/README.md

 - Orange
 - Banana
 ```
 references the image `pear.jpeg` in the directory of the text file containing the cards.
 Files can be added to any of the previously listed card types.
+Text in the square brackets which in markdown is used for providing alt-text has no function at the moment.

-#### LaTeX
+#### LaTeX (experimental)
 For reviewing content with mathematical symbols, functionality is included such that LaTeX can be used.
 Because LaTeX cannot be rendered in the terminal directly, it is first converted to a pdf file with the `pdflatex` command (the pdf is placed in a temporary directory), and then opened in the default pdf viewer application as if the pdf were included directly like mentioned above.
 LaTeX can be written between three backticks, and should be placed right below the header.
 For example, the card
 ``````
 # The l^p metric space